leotfh/floating-ball-21-documentation/content/3_operation.typ

 #import "../utils.typ": *

 =	Operating the Floating Ball System
 ==	Building, Deploying, and Starting the Model
-Here is an example that shows how to include technical code or diagrams, as required for the documentation.
+After opening the model the model must be built and deployed.
+This can be done automatically or manually.

+=== Building and Deploying automatically
+The easiest way to build the model and flash it onto the Arduino Uno R4 Minima is to type "main" into the MATLAB Command Window.
+This lets a pop-up window appear, which asks the user what should be done.
+The available options #marker[as shown in the picuture below] are "Build and Deploy", "Start GUI only" and "Cancel".

 #block(
   fill: light-grey,